gioperalto/twitter-story-time/README.md

 - Enter that 6-digit code into the terminal and hit enter
 - Your OAuth token and token secret will be displayed on the terminal screen

+Your OAuth token and token secret should last you about 60 days.
+After that, you may need to regenerate them.

 ## Use

 For manual use, you will need to save the following API keys as environment variables on the machine you are running from: